tpetzoldt/tpetzoldt.github.io/growthlab/README.md

 <hr>

-Note to English speaking people: This repository is mainly in German to support its use by private persons and schools in Germany.
+Note to English speaking people: This repository is mainly in German to support educational use in Germany.
 Translations are welcome.

 [Maintainer: tpetzoldt](https://github.com/tpetzoldt) 2021-01-14